 Do us a quick favor: close your eyes and think about all your favorite foods.
-If you need some help, this time of year I think about brussel sprouts, cranberries, and pecan pie with a big dollop of homemade whipped cream on top.
 Are you salivating?
-(You: yes.)

 All too often we’re stressed, really stressed, and thus not living our day to day lives in our parasympathetic nervous system.
 We get ‘stuck’ in the sympathetic nervous system, which is sort of designed to help you out if you’re running away from a tiger.
 You don’t need to digest the large meal you just ate if you’re about to be a large meal yourself, right?
 Right.

 Now, these days it isn't all that often that we’re actually running away from a tiger (obviously) but there are a lot of other stressors constantly chasing us around: that work project you need to finish, a big assignment due, paying the bills, appointments to make and keep… Its all about that pervasive list that keeps you up at night and stops you from taking time for yourself.

 When you live in that space of constant stress, you’re also living in your sympathetic nervous system.
 When you’re living in your sympathetic nervous system, you’re not digesting your food properly.

 If you’re not digesting your food, your body isn’t being nourished the way it needs and you’re not able to operate at your most optimum levels of you.